 Pricing: From £1500 per event (or from £1400 with Hire Space)

-streamGo is stepping up the virtual event game in a big way. streamGo’s Branding+ service custom builds your event platform, ensuring that everything about the event is completely customised to your brand, such as the registration page, event page, reminder emails and even the URL.
+streamGo’s 'Branding+' service custom builds your event platform, ensuring that everything about the event is completely customised to your brand.
+This includes the event registration page, event website, reminder emails and even the URL.

-Not only this, streamGo allows for an interactive experience every step of the way, offering sponsor booths, networking, trackable live polling and Q&A sessions and even immersive 360 virtual environments.
+Not only this, streamGo allows for an interactive experience every step of the way.
+It offers sponsor booths, networking, trackable live polling and Q&A sessions and even immersive 360 virtual environments.

 Specialising in webinars and webcasts, there's no end to the ways you can make your event stand out with this all-encompassing tool.